material-components/material-components-ios/components/Chips/README.md

 There are 4 `padding` properties which control how a chip is laid out.
 One for each of the chip's subviews (`imageView` and `selectedImageView` share one padding property), and one which wraps all the others (`contentPadding`).
 This is useful so that you can set each of the padding properties to ensure your chips look correct whether or not they have an image and/or accessory view.
+The chip uses these property to determine `intrinsicContentSize` and `sizeThatFits`.

 ### Collections of Chips
 It is easiest to show large groups of Chips by containing them in a UICollectionView.
 Use